 Intermittent Catheterization for Women - Topic Overview

-figure out how much fluid you can consume each day and what times are best to
+In general, an ICP requires that you limit your fluids.
+You and your doctor will figure out how much fluid you can consume each day and what times are best to use the catheter.

 How to use the catheter

 Following is a general outline of the procedure.
 Your rehabilitation (rehab) team or doctor will show you and/or a loved one how to perform a catheterization.

 - Be sure you have everything you need.
 This typically includes a catheter, a mirror, a container to collect the urine, latex or other medical gloves, and cleansing equipment, such as cotton balls, paper towels, soap, and antiseptics.
 You may also want to use a water-based lubricant.